icgc-dcc/jtracker/README.md

 # JTracker

-JTracker is a workflow management and execution engine Backed on Git Repository.
+JTracker is a workflow management and execution engine backed on Git repository.

 ## Installation